School of Theatre Arts and Dance

 A proud Longhorn, Gillian McNally holds an M.F.A. in Drama and Theatre for Youth from The University of Texas at Austin and a B.F.A. in Acting from Webster Conservatory of Theatre Arts.

-Ms. McNally specializes in the connection between the arts, youth and community.
-She has extensive experience particularly with underserved, low-income populations.
+Ms. McNally specializes in the connection between the arts, youth, and community.
+She has extensive experience particularly with low-income, racially diverse populations

-Her writing has been published in Stage of the Art, Incite/Insight, and Theatre for Young Audiences Today.
+Her writing has been published in Youth Theatre Journal, Stage of the Art, Incite/Insight, and Theatre for Young Audiences Today.
 She has essays published in the books Signs of Change: New Directions in Theatre Education and The Reflexive Teaching Artist: Collected Wisdom from the Drama/Theatre Field.
-Gillian presented papers on the connection between youth, theatre and community for the International Theatre for Young Audiences Research Network in Adelaide, Australia, Malmo, Sweden, Puebla, Mexico and Warsaw, Poland.
+She served on the committee to write the Colorado State Standards in Drama and Theatre in both 2009 and 2018.
+Gillian presented papers on the connection between youth, theatre and community for the International Theatre for Young Audiences Research Network in Adelaide, Australia, Malmo, Sweden, Puebla, Mexico, Warsaw, Poland, and Cape Town, South Africa.
+At UNC she directed ¡Bocòn! and Holes and served as the producer for the touring productions of Tomato Plant Girl, El Viaje de Beatriz, The Courage to Stand, A Year with Frog and Toad, and Luna.

 Gillian is the recipient of the Alliance for Colorado Theatre's 2011 Higher Education Theatre Educator of the Year Award.
 She currently serves on the board for TYA (Theatre for Young Audiences) USA.
 She was conference chair for the 2014 American Alliance for Theatre Education national conference.